microsoft/MLOpsPython/docs/custom_model.md

-# Train your own model with the MLOpsPython repository template
+# Bring your own code with the MLOpsPython repository template

-This document provides steps to follow when using this repository as a template to train models in Azure ML with your own scripts and data.
+This document provides steps to follow when using this repository as a template to train models and deploy the models with real-time inference in Azure ML with your own scripts and data.

 1. Follow the MLOpsPython [Getting Started](https://github.com/microsoft/MLOpsPython/blob/master/docs/getting_started.md) guide
 1. Follow the MLOpsPython [bootstrap instructions](https://github.com/microsoft/MLOpsPython/blob/master/bootstrap/README.md) to create your project starting point